flaviut/nim-by-example/content/content/oop_macro.md

 proc newRabbit(self: Person; name: string; age: int): Rabbit
 ```

-This happens because class macro injects this
-We can counter this
+This happens because the class macro, we previously created, inserts `this: T` into the parameters of procedures.
+We can counter this, by creating an `init` macro to use as

 ```nimrod
 import oopmacro